jw120/mal/impls/jw-typed-racket/README.md

 - Get reader tests to pass

-Done - Can we use a unique symbol instead of a struct constcutoer for mal-nil (match with `,)
+Done - Can we use a unique symbol instead of a struct constcutoer for mal-nil (match with `,) Better to revert.
+Need to reconsider symbol? tests

 Can we have structs with only one variable is mutable